Mobile ecommerce, or mcommerce, allows for making purchases on your smartphone or a tablet, wherever and whenever you want.

 - PayPal uses connected mobile banking tools to store cards and bank accounts in a digital wallet, manage household bills, and even buy, sell, and hold cryptocurrencies.

 Mobile ecommerce statistics: summary

 That’s all!
-Now you know the most crucial facts about the state of the mcommerce.
+Now you know the most crucial mcommerce stats and trends.
 Here’s a quick summary of everything we covered:

 - Mcommerce experiences steady growth, with sales projected to exceed $710 billion in 2025 and 187 million active mobile shoppers by 2024 in the US alone